 You might be able to claim benefits to top up your income.

-You can use our benefits calculator to find out what you can get.
+You can check what benefits you can get.

 If you can get benefits but you haven’t been claiming them, you might be able to get your claim backdated.
 This means you’ll get more money to pay towards your arrears.